aescarias/pdfnaut/docs/source/guides/working-with-pages.rst

 In this example, the ``CropBox`` property is modified so that a visual crop starting at position (10, 10) and ending at position (200, 200) takes place.

-For commonly accessed properties, you may also access and modify them in attribute form:
+For common properties such as the page cropbox, you can use the available attributes in :class:`.Page`.

 .. code-block:: python

     pdf.pages[0].cropbox = PdfArray([10, 10, 200, 200])

-This performs the same action described in the previous example.
+This performs the same action as in the previous example.

 Inserting Pages
 ---------------

 One of the most common operations performed when manipulating PDFs is from a set of actions known as *page assembly*.
-Page assembly generally refers to the process of inserting and removing pages from a document.
+Page assembly refers to the process of inserting and removing pages from a document.

-To insert pages to a PDF, you can use the :meth:`.PageList.append` and :meth:`.PageList.insert` methods.
+To insert pages into a PDF, you can use the :meth:`.PageList.append` and :meth:`.PageList.insert` methods.

 .. code-block:: python